kormax/apple-enhanced-contactless-polling/README.md

 TCI format is arbitrary, although several patterns related to grouping of similar functionality can be established:
 - VAS: grouped with the last byte having a value of 0x00, 0x01, 0x02, 0x03 depending on mode;
-- Access (Car/Home/University/Office/Venue): First byte is static, other two link to a particular pass provider;
+- Access (Car/Home/University/Office/Venue): First byte is always 0x02, other two link to a particular pass provider;
-- Transit: First byte is static, other two link to a particular transit agency (and their pass);
+- Transit: First byte is always 0x03, other two link to a particular transit agency (and their pass);
-- CarKey: usually grouped by car manufacturer, consequent values signal readers on front/back doors,charging pad, etc. First byte is always 0x01.
+- CarKey: First byte is always 0x01.
+Next three nibbles serve as manufacturer identifier.
+Last nibble serves as reader location index.
 Can be seen in wallet configuration json hosted at [smp-device-content.apple.com](https://smp-device-content.apple.com/static/region/v2/config.json).

 # Configuration examples